kulics/koral/book-en/document.md

 ### Function Type

-In K, a function is a type just like Int, Float, etc. Similarly, a function can be used as an expression.
+In Koral, a function is a type just like Int, Float, etc. Similarly, a function can be used as an expression.

 The type of a function is declared using the `fn(x T) R` syntax, and the function type requires the same declaration of the arguments and return type.